 For long-term community dynamic studies, one question is which species are winners and which are losers after several decades.
 People use Indicator species analysis (ISA, Dufrene & Legendre 1997) or replicated G-teset (repG, Sokal & Rohlf 1995).
-For ISA, one can use the R package labdsv to do this.
-But there is no r function to do the repG.
+For ISA, one can use the R package labdsv

 Here, following Wiegmann & Waller (2006), I wrote a dirty R function for repG.
 The inputs are:

-• nsite: how many sites do you have?
+: how many sites do you have?old.quad

-• new.quad: how many quadrats per site in the new date?
+: how many quadrats per site in the new date?

 repG = function(dataframe, nsite = 30, old.quad = 20, new.quad = 50) {